 When choosing healthy yogurt for your toddler, I suggest looking for the following:

 - Whole milk (aka full fat instead of low-fat or non-fat)

 - 100% grass-fed

 - Greek or original (either one is good!)

 For babies and young toddlers, I recommend introducing them to plain yogurt first, and flavoring it yourself so you can make it a little different each time.
 This helps them learn and accept new flavors and reduce picky eating.
 I also like to just serve it plain sometimes, too!

-I typically buy Stonyfield Organic Yogurt in the big tubs, but you can buy any kind that you have at your store.
+I typically buy Stonyfield Organic Yogurt in the big tubs, because I like the taste and consistency and it’s easy for me to find, but you can buy any kind that you have at your store.